jimenezh/jiff/demos/web-mpc/README.md

 you have to ensure delivery of the keys to the parties via some other channel (e.g. post request to the analyst directly, reading from a file, etc), and make sure these keys are passed to the constructor of JIFFClient at the input parties, in a similar way to how analyst.js loads keys.

+## Testing
+Logs for the performance can be found [here](https://github.com/jimenezh/jiff/tree/web-mpc-ouv/demos/web-mpc/performance/results) and were generating with the bash script test.sh.
+To reproduce:

+1. Checkout commit 63dd918b7730b121ab3f44b2b3e1e83a2f3d67ba
+2. In test.sh, change `exp` to be the power of 2 desired (call this i)
+3. Run `server.js i` as normal
+4. Run `analyst.js i` as normal
+5. Run `test.sh` in a separate terminal
+6. Once all parties have submitted, their input, run the analyst as normal

 ## Future Work
 - Creating a Paillier library using BigNumber to resolve the conversions between BigInt and BigNumber
 - Generating additive shares along with the JIFF workflow rather than separately
 - Adding ZKP for Paillier public keys from [TumbleBit](https://github.com/osagga/TumbleBitSetup)
 - Cut + Choose pre-processing for the 0/1 encryptions used to remove overflow bits
+- Improve testing